Balmain Colliery: Location

 The colliery was located on the northern side of the Balmain Peninsula, on the corner of Birchgrove Road and Water Street, next to Birchgrove Public School.

 History

 The presence of coal was confirmed in 1891 with bores at Birchgrove and Cremorne Point.
 Permission to mine from the Department of Mines was granted in 1894 with another parcel of land between Rose Bay and Vaucluse also applied for in 1895.
 Sydney Harbour Collieries (Limited) started the mine, however the company was wound up in 1896; and the mine was bought by the Harbour Collieries Co.

 Two shafts, named Birthday and Jubilee, were sunk between 1897 and 1902.

 The mine produced coal from 1897 to 1915 and from 1924 to 1931, and methane (natural gas) from 1937 to 1950.

-The site is now occupied by the Hopetoun Quays residential complex.
+A report of 1948 concluded that although the mine was still producing gas, the rate had fallen to a level consistent with a depleted gas field.

 Mining accidents

+Prior to 1900, there were six fatalities at the mine, but little of the details are known.

-Three fatal accidents occurred at the mine claiming ten lives:
+From 1900, three fatal accidents occurred at the mine claiming a further ten lives: